is4tomj/is4tomj-hugo/content/posts/0004-002-noun-phrases.md

 ### Referring to an instantiated noun phrase

- After a noun phrase is instantiated, the `the` keyword phrase should be used to reference the noun phrase exactly as the noun phrase is instantiated.
-The following are examples of referring to an instantiated noun phrase:
+Use the `the` keyword phrase to reference a noun phrase exactly as instantiated.
+The following are examples of referencing an instantiated noun phrase:

 - `the first thing`,
 - `the second thing`,